TomElRumi/COVID-19-Social-Monitoring/src/site/verification.md

 * Check out the content that has been published from the same account previously to gauge their possible motivations to share false information.
 Example: have they been promoting a cure for COVID-19 that no one else is talking about?

-* If the user has a Twitter account look, for lists created by that user on Twitter, who do they follow?
+* If the user has a Twitter account, look for lists created by that user on Twitter.
+Who do they follow?
 Who are their followers ?

 * Check out the public pages followed by them on Facebook or groups they are part of there.